 To top loaf with seeds, set up two plates: one with a damp paper towel and the other with your reserved seed and oat blend.

-Lightly roll the shaped dough on the damp towel to moisten the surface, then transfer it to the tray with seeds.
+Lightly roll the shaped dough on the damp towel to moisten the surface.
+Transfer it to the tray with seeds.
 Roll it back and forth gently until the loaf is fully covered.

 Frequently Asked Questions